SageMSK/Simple-React-Starter/README.md

 ## Small note

 If you want to use [react-router](https://github.com/ReactTraining/react-router), just a small claimer from my learning experience.
-When you build to production without react-router, the build will work perfectly fine.
-You can open the index.html file in your dist folder.
+When you build to production without react-router, the build will work perfectly fine if you open the index.html file in your dist folder.

 But with react-router, the build won't work without a server.
-If you were to open the index.html file, it won't be able to find the files.
+If you were to open the index.html file, it won't be able to find the bundle.js files.

-To build a simple localhost server to serve up your front-end react production for you to see before you host it on a server, we will use [express.js](https://expressjs.com/).
+To build a simple localhost server to serve up your front-end react production application for you to inspect and see before you host it on a server, we will use [express.js](https://expressjs.com/) to create a local server on your machine.

 In your terminal install expressjs:

 ```
 > npm install express
 ```
-*with npm 5, --save is not required.
+*with npm@5, --save is not required.
 It will save by default.*

-If you are not using NPM 5
+If you are not using npm@5

 ```
 > npm install express --save